marcduiker/azure-functions-university/lessons/managed-identity-powershell.md

 > ❔ **Question** - < how would you several permissions in one go? >

 To see things work, we will need to deploy our function into our Functions App.

 1. head over to Visual Studio Code again
-2. select **deploy to Functions App**
+2. select _deploy to Functions App_
-3. Select the Functions App yuou already created
+3. Select the Functions App you already created
-4. Confirm the Pop up window by selecting **Deploy**
+4. Confirm the Pop up window by selecting _Deploy_

 > 🔎 **Observation** - < this might take a minute >